Vienna has a typical dry continental climate, with warm summers and cold winters.

 What to expect in winter

-The worst I’ve experienced in 25 years is around -15°C (5°F), which was way back in the early 1990s.
-My perception is recent winters do seem to be milder than normal (cough…global warming…cough).
+The worst I’ve experienced personally in about 30 years of living here was around -15°C (5°F), which was way back in the early 1990s.

 These months are also when you’re most likely to encounter the occasional snow day.